 A 2000+ word article definitely takes more time to read when compared to a 300 word article, right?
-Usually it takes more than 5 minutes for someone to read a longer article, which means, by creating long form of content, you can easily increase your page dwell time.
+Usually it takes more than 5 minutes for someone to read a longer article, which means, by creating long form of content, you can easily increase your page time.

 But make sure your content is worth reading.
-Otherwise, even if you write a gigantic 5000+ word post to increase your dwell time, no one reads it and it won’t help you with dwell time at all.
+Otherwise, even if you write a gigantic 5000+ word post to increase it, no one reads it and it won’t help you with it at all.

-Above all, creating detailed articles can increase your search traffic besides improving your dwell time.
+Above all, creating detailed articles can increase your search traffic besides improving your overall time.
 Just have a look at the following illustration.

 As you can see above, the average page length of top 5 positions in Google is around 2000 words.
 That means, Google also prefers to rank detailed contents.

-Here are a few essential tips to create 2000+ word articles to improve your dwell time.
+Here are a few essential tips to create 2000+ word articles.

 Know what good content is: Before you even decide to create a 2000-word article, it’s better to first know what good content actually is.
 Why?
 Simply because you can’t convince readers to stay on your site by filling your articles with junk, right?

 Your content needs to be extremely good.
 It should answer your target audience questions, help them achieve their goals, solve their problems, encourage your audience to stay on your site longer and if possible entertain them!
 If your content has these attributes, it will surely perform well socially and organically.